Charming new physics in rare B-decays and mixing?: Prospects and summary

 \section{Prospects and summary}

-The preceding discussion suggests that better knowledge of width difference and lifetime ratio, as well as $BR(B \to X_s \gamma)$, may have the potential to discriminate beween different CBSM scenarios, or rule them out altogether, subject to the stated caveats.
-This is illustrated in Fig.\ \ref{fig:prospects}, showing contour values for both mixing observables.
+The preceding discussion suggests that a precise knowledge of width difference and lifetime ratio, as well as $BR(B \to X_s \gamma)$, can have the potential to identify and discriminate between different CBSM scenarios, or rule them out altogether.
+This is illustrated in Fig.\ \ref{fig:prospects}, showing contour values for future precision both in mixing and lifetime observables.
 In each panel, the solid (brown and green) contours correspond to the SM central values of the width difference and lifetime ratio (respectively).
-The spacing of the accompanying contours is such that the area between any two neighbouring contours corresponds to a prospective $1\sigma$-region, assuming a combined (theoretical and experimental) error on the lifetime ratio of 0.001 and a combined error on $\Delta \Gamma_s$ of $5\%$.
+The spacing of the accompanying contours is such that the area between any two neighboring contours corresponds to a prospective $1\sigma$-region, assuming a combined (theoretical and experimental) error on the lifetime ratio of 0.001 and a combined error on $\Delta \Gamma_s$ of $5\%$.
 The assumed future errors are ambitious but seem feasible with expected experimental and theoretical progress.
-Overlaid is the (current) $B \to X_s \gamma$ constraint.
-The figure indicates that discrimination between the two scenarios may indeed be possible, as well as independent evidence for a (CBSM-induced) effect in $\Delta C_9$, although this somewhat depends on the eventual values of the mixing observables.
+Overlaid is the (current) $B \to X_s \gamma$ constraint (blue).
+The figure indicates that a discrimination between the SM and the scenario where $\Delta C_9 \approx -1$, while $BR(B \to X_s \gamma)$ is SM-like is clearly possible.
+A crucial role is played by the lifetime ratio $\tau_{B_s}/\tau_{B_d}$: in e.g. the $\Delta C_3-\Delta C_4$ case a 1 $\sigma$ deviation of the lifetime ratio almost coincides with the $\Delta C_9 =-1$ contour line; a further precise determination of $\Delta \Gamma_s$ could then identify the point on this line chosen by nature.
 Further progress on $B \to X_s \gamma$ in the Belle II era would provide complementary information.